 Of Note — Cabinets to the ceiling or no?
-This kitchen conveys no...
-Our philosophy is either jump fully to the ceiling or top out 12-15" below the ceiling.
-These photos show a 'tweener, which as you may note, creates an unattractive shadowy band above the cabinetry that is a definite Debbie-Downer for the feel of the space.
-It is important that clients keep us in the loop with what the cabinet providers are providing...otherwise things like this can happen.
-Other than that this area manifests effervescent!
+In this kitchen we went with “no.” Our philosophy is clear: either go all the way to the ceiling or stop a generous 12–15" below it.
+These photos show a “tweener” height that creates an unattractive shadowy band above the cabinetry — a definite Debbie-Downer for the overall feel.
+It’s a great reminder of why it’s so important for clients to keep us in the loop with what the cabinet provider is actually delivering.
+Other than that small detail, this area feels delightfully effervescent!

 Design & Space Plan — Brian David Roberts